 Following the direction of the Provincial Government Effective January 14, 2021 DSLG has transitioned to a working with precautionary measures model to ensure the safety of the individuals we are supporting and staff.
 In keeping the safety of our individuals and staff as a top priority, we will transition to a reduced service/working from home model to mitigate the risk to all effective immediately until June 8th.
 2020.
 We will reevaluate the risks throughout this period and extend the time frame if necessary.
 This means all location doors will be locked and face to face interactions will be limited.
 If you receive supports from DSLG your coordinator will be in contact with you throughout this period and support you in the safest way.
 Please know we will still continue to operate and provide services and supports to individuals during this time period as best as possible.

 Distress Centre Volunteer Opportunities

-The Distress Centre of Lanark, Leeds and Grenville is a free, confidential and anonymous service is provided by nonjudgmental and empathetic volunteers.
+The Distress Centre of Lanark, Leeds and Grenville is a free, confidential and anonymous telephone support service utilizing highly trained volunteers.
 All volunteers are trained to be active listeners and to allow callers to talk about their concerns, assist callers with solving their own problems, and provide information and referrals where appropriate and intervene in life threatening situations.

 As a volunteer you are a catalyst for positive change in our communities.
-Our goal is to empower others through active listening, which prompts self-growth, development, communication and independence.
+Our goal is to empower others through active listening, which promotes self-growth, development, communication and independence.
 If you are looking to make a difference in someone's life please fill out the volunteer application.

 People from all walks of life are invited to apply.